-Currency risk is the impact of currency fluctuations on the value of a company’s cash flows or on its accounting position.
+Currency risk is the impact of currency fluctuations on the value of a company’s cash flows or its accounting position.

 The quantification of currency risk is known as “exposure” or “risk exposure“.